 While analytical skills are essential for finance, many soft skills are just as valuable.
 Many top career development directors have stated that many companies are beginning to have candidates take very quick technical tests and spend most of the interviews evaluating their soft skills.
 This demand for employees with soft skills has begun to change the finance industry in many ways.

 CFOs are looking for candidates who can analyze data as well as pitch and challenges ideas in front of a board of directors.
-It’s become evident that what companies are looking for are language skills.
+It’s become evident that what companies are looking for our language skills.
 No matter what quantitative or other skills candidates have, no matter how smart they are, if they don’t know how to communicate with prowess, they don’t know the field, especially when the language of finance can often be quite cryptic.
 Many sales representatives can carry these attributes and really drive ideas in a seamless manner.

 Another sector where finance teams can look for candidates that have strong communication skills is within education.
 Many teachers and professors are constantly challenged with being able to communicate ideas to many different minds.
 Similar to how sales reps are able to communicate ideas in a seamless manner, teachers must ensure that their students are able to comprehend the information that they are teaching.
 This skill is highly valuable in finance when concepts can be complex.